vzcaffaro/programming-languages-2020/assignment-2.md

 **Use the same private github repository as for Assignment 1.
 If you think that this is not possible/appropriate get in touch.**

 ## Part 1

+(counts for 1 point out of 9 ... if you followed and implemented what we discussed in lecture/lab 9.2, I estimate that this should not take you more than one hour of work ... let me know if that is not the case)

 Your repository needs to contain a folder `Assignment-2-1` which must be identical which the one [here](https://github.com/alexhkurz/programming-languages-2020/tree/master/Assignment-2-1), with the exeption of the following: